Local health providers

 The Department of Health and Social Care has a lot of information on its website about Health Care, Social Care and Public Health.

 For more information and contact details visit the Department of Health Contact Us section.

 The NHS in East Cheshire

 There are two main types of health services provided by the NHS in East Cheshire.
 These are community based services and hospital based services.

-Community based services are mainly commissioned by the two Clinical Commissioning Groups and NHS England:
+Community and hospital based health services are mainly commissioned by the Clinical Commissioning Group and NHS England:

 The hospital based services provided by the NHS in East Cheshire are primarily provided by Mid Cheshire Hospitals NHS Foundation Trust and the East Cheshire NHS Trust.

-- The Mid Cheshire Hospitals NHS Foundation Trust operates the hospitals in Crewe (Leighton) and the Victoria Infirmary at Northwich as well as the Elmhurst intermediate care centre in Winsford.
+- Mid Cheshire Hospitals NHS Foundation Trust operates the hospitals in Crewe (Leighton) and the Victoria Infirmary at Northwich as well as the Elmhurst intermediate care centre in Winsford.

-- The East Cheshire NHS Trust operates hospitals in Congleton, Knutsford and Macclesfield.
+- East Cheshire NHS Trust operates hospitals in Congleton, Knutsford and Macclesfield

 Non-NHS Health Services